-Download "Clip to OneNote" - Firefox Add-on for Microsoft OneNote - Digital Inspiration
+Download "Clip to OneNote" - Firefox Add-on for Microsoft OneNote

 Here’s how to install the Clip To OneNote extension in Firefox 3:

-1. Type about:config in your Firefox Address bar and click the “I’ll be careful, I promise!” button.
+1. Type aboutin your Firefox Address bar and click the “I’ll be careful, I promise!” button.

 2. Right-click and select New -> Boolean.
 Give a name extensions.checkCompatibility and set the value as false.